seanwallawalla/Seanpm2001_GitHub-Account-Flagged-2022July19th/README.md

 Upon going to any of my issues or pull requests, I noticed that a label `Spammy` is applied to all my posts.
 This is additionally what it says:

 ![/Seanpm2001_Flagged/2022/July19th/Labels/Spammy/Cropped/PNG/SpammyUsermark_Cropped_2022July19th.png](/Seanpm2001_Flagged/2022/July19th/Labels/Spammy/Cropped/PNG/SpammyUsermark_Cropped_2022July19th.png)

+Since it turned out to be my organizations being the problem, I am hoping the `spammy` label doesn't end up being a second issue.
+I have absolutely no idea what could be considered spammy, my forking sessions (25x) don't feel spammy and don't break any rules.
+I have still been a bit hesistant with them, but have resumed normally.

 ## GitHub customer support